 Retail sales training for associates has to be more than to hammer employees over the head about facts, facts, facts.

 When in reality, we buy based on emotion, emotion, emotion.

 It doesn’t matter if you sell a yacht, a pair of eyeglasses, an engagement ring, a pair of shoes, or a beautiful vase.
 Luxury shoppers are shopping for how they will look better, more prestigious, young, attractive, sexy, etc.

 More employees know much technical knowledge about their more expensive luxury merchandise.
 They are spilling more and more of that factual information onto a population that – let’s be honest – just doesn’t care.

 How to get emotion into your selling presentation?
 Use a story.

-As a professional speaker for over twenty years, I’ve found story, followed by the point is the key to an audience enjoying a speech – or not.
+As a professional speaker for over twenty years, I’ve found that a story, followed by the point is the key to an audience enjoying a speech – or not.
 The same for you as a salesperson being clear on the point - the Why - you told this particular story to the customer (not as part of a canned presentation).

 Stories convey emotion.

 Story selling is often found to be utilized without the point.
 This can lead to confused customers, irritated customers, and lost sales.
 I’ll go over some of the worst but first.